saneDG/beaver.nvim/README.md

 There are dedicated GUI and terminal tools for this same purpose.

 For me, the main issue with other log tools was that you need to learn new workflow and keymaps.
-The main goal behind this plugin is to be able to view log files in Neovim therefore being able to use same motions and functionalities that Neovim provides.
-One of the biggest hitch with other tools was not being able to copy content from log files.
+For example, with other tools I was not able to yank content from log files or navigate logs with Vim motions.
+The main goal behind this plugin is to be able to view log files in Neovim, therefore being able to use same motions and functionalities that Neovim provide.

 If you don't have specific need to view logs in Neovim, I recommend to check those other tools out.
 I've listed some of them at the bottom of this README.

 That being said, if you decide to try the plugin, leave some feedback and share your experience!

 ## Features
-- Fast and easy log file inspection
-- Watches file change and updates log buffer automatically
+- Watch file changes and updates log buffer automatically
-- Browse and preview logs within neovim
+- Browse and preview logs in Neovim

 ## Installation